vlazzarini/vlazzarini.github.io/_posts/2023-01-19-sequencer.md

 are aligned.
 With the `sequencer` object, we can have

-* sequences: these are defined by event lists (JS arrays) with a similar format as used in `eventLists`
+* sequences: these are defined by event lists (JS arrays) with a similar format as used in `eventLists`.

 * callbacks: functions that can be registered to be executed in sync with the sequencer clock.
 We can trigger the playback of event